longhorn/website/content/docs/1.5.0/deploy/important-notes/index.md

 Ref: https://github.com/longhorn/longhorn/issues/3715#issuecomment-1562305097

 ### Recurring Jobs
-After the upgrade, the recurring job settings of volumes will be migrated to new recurring job resources, and the `RecurringJobs` field in the volume spec will be deprecated. [[doc](https://longhorn.io/docs/{{< current-version >}}/deploy/upgrade/#4-automatically-migrate-recurring-jobs)]

 The behavior of the recurring job types `Snapshot` and `Backup` will attempt to delete old snapshots first if they exceed the retained count before creating a new snapshot.
 Additionally, two new recurring job types have been introduced, `Snapshot Force Create` and `Backup Force Create`.
 They retain the original behavior of taking a snapshot or backup first before deleting outdated snapshots.

 ### Longhorn Uninstallation

 To prevent Longhorn from being accidentally uninstalled (which leads to data lost), we introduce a new setting, [deleting-confirmation-flag](../../references/settings/#deleting-confirmation-flag).
 If this flag is **false**, the Longhorn uninstallation job will fail.